IuliiaBaglaeva/BioTIFF-Converter/README.md

 Screenshot is taken from Ph.D thesis "THE EFFECT OF PHYSIOLOGICAL LOAD ON EXCITATION-CONTRACTION COUPLING OF CARDIOMYOCYTES", Iuliia Baglaeva

 The BioTIFF Converter enables users to open microscope files with .lif, .lei, or .mdb extensions and convert them into multiple OME-TIFF files, each of which has fluorescent and transmission channels.

+**Authors:**  Iuliia Baglaeva, Bogdan Iaparov, Ivan Zahradník and Alexandra Zahradníková, Department of Cellular Cardiology, Institute of Experimental Endocrinology, Biomedical Research Center of the Slovak Academy of Sciences.